VCVRack/library/README.md

 To inform us of an update to the plugin itself, make sure to increment the `VERSION` in your Makefile (e.g. from 0.6.12 to 0.6.13), and push a commit to your repository.
 Post a comment in your plugin's thread with
-- the new version
+- the new version (e.g. `0.6.42`)
-- the new commit hash (given by `git log` or `git rev-parse HEAD`)
+- the commit hash (given by `git log` or `git rev-parse HEAD`.
+Please do not just give the name of a branch like `master`.)
-- the branch of the commit.

 A Review team member will handle your request and post a comment when updated.

-#### Adding/updating your plugin's build (for closed-source plugins)
+#### Adding/updating your plugin's build (for closed-source free and commercial plugins)

-We are currently designing a procedure to add closed-source plugins to the Plugin Manager.
-Stay tuned.
+Email contact@vcvrack.com to be added to the VCV Plugin Manager or sold through the VCV Store.
+It is not necessary to have a plugin thread, although you may create one if you like.

 ## Manifest files